juancruzcagnoni/juancruzcagnoni/README.md

+## 👋🧑‍💻 Hey!
+I´m Juan Cruz Cagnoni
 <img src="banner-git.jpg">

-## Juan Cruz Cagnoni
-I am Juan Cruz from Buenos Aires, frontend developer.
-I like programming, learning new habilities and solving problems.
-I work from my studio to the world using development and design for positive impact.
-I really enjoy creating human, pleasant and user-centered experiences. 😁
+I am a frontend developer from Buenos Aires, passionate about development.
+I love learning new habilities and solving problems.
+I work from my studio to the world using development and design for positive impact, really enjoy creating human, pleasant and user-centered experiences.

 ### Skills
 * 🟡 JavaScript
 * 💻 HTML, CSS
 * 🎨 UX/UI Design

+### 🌎 Find me around the web
+* <a href="">LinkedIn</a>
+* <a href="">Instagram</a>